petyaracz/Racz2024/Readme.md

 |            53 | pivegszik  | pivegsze**m**  | pivegsze**m**  | pivegsze**k**  | pivegsze**k**  |
 |            54 | spilágzik  | spilágzo**m**  | spilágzo**m**  | spilágzo**k**  | spilágzo**k**  |

+Table 5.
 Levelling list 1 across co-player types

-The matching task has a post test to check whether the participant maintains the patterns learned in the matching task.
+The matching experiment has a post test to check whether the participant maintains the patterns learned in the matching game.
 Participants were allocated to lists and conditions at random.
 If a participant had list 1/2/3 in the matching game, they had list 2/3/1 in the post test.